derrickburns/generalized-kmeans-clustering/README.md

 # Getting started #

+massivedatascience-clusterer is built for both Scala 2.10.x and 2.11.x against Spark v1.2.0.
-To use the clusterer, just add the dependency to the project's build configuration,
+Just add the dependency to the project's build configuration,

 SBT